Bath beat Newcastle to move off bottom

 The win broke a five-match losing run for Bath in all competitions to move up to eighth in the Premiership, and above Newcastle, but they were forced to come from behind.

-Lawrence collected Spencer's chip over the defence to score the opening try but, with Bath hooker Niall Annett in the sin bin, his opposite number Blamire scored in the right corner.
+Lawrence collected Spencer's chip over the defence to score the opening try but, with Bath hooker Niall Annett in the sin-bin, his opposite number Blamire scored in the right corner.

 Fly-half Brett Connon superbly converted from the touchline and a penalty then gave Newcastle the lead.

-Gary Graham was so close to extending the advantage after a wonderful step and surge to the line but the TMO ruled he was held up.
+Gary Graham was close to extending the advantage after a wonderful step and surge to the line but the TMO ruled he was held up.

-After half-time, prop Elliott Obatoyinbo was sin binned for illegally preventing a try for full-back Matt Gallagher but from the subsequent phases second-row Ted Hill burrowed over.
+After half-time, Falcons' Elliott Obatoyinbo was sin-binned for illegally preventing a try for full-back Matt Gallagher but from the subsequent phases back row Hill burrowed over.

 Scrum-half Spencer scored Bath's third, also from close range, after a penalty was kicked to the left corner.

-A third Connon penalty kept Newcastle within a score but fly-half Orlando Bailey kicked another three for Bath to given them breathing space in the final minutes.
+A third Connon penalty kept Newcastle within a score but fly-half Orlando Bailey kicked another three for Bath to give them breathing space in the final minutes.

-Connon had a chance to rescue a losing bonus point for Newcastle with the last kick of the game but his his fourth attempt of the day was wide.
+Connon had a chance to rescue a losing bonus point for Newcastle with the last kick of the game but his fourth attempt of the day was wide.

-Bath: Gallagher, Cockanasiga, Lawrence, Ojomoh, McConnochie, Bailey, B Spencer; Boyce, Annett, Rae, Attwood, Lee-Warner, Hill, Underhill, Bayliss
+Bath: Gallagher; Cokanasiga, Lawrence, Ojomoh, McConnochie; Bailey, B Spencer; Boyce, Annett, Rae, Attwood, Lee-Warner, Hill, Underhill, Bayliss

 Replacements: Stewart, Morozov, Jonker, W Spencer, Reid, Schreuder, Joseph, Cloete

-Sin bin: Annett
+Sin-bin: Annett

-Newcastle: Obatoyinbo, Stevenson, Orlando, Penny, Carreras, Connon, Stuart; Brocklebank, Blamire, Davison, Peterson, de Chaves, Graham, Chick, Fearns
+Newcastle: Obatoyinbo; Stevenson, Orlando, Penny, Carreras; Connon, Stuart; Brocklebank, Blamire, Davison, Peterson, De Chaves, Graham, Chick, Fearns

 Replacements: Fletcher, Mulipola, Palframan, Dalton, Marshall, Young, Moroni, Radwan

-Sin bin: Obatoyinbo
+Sin-bin: Obatoyinbo

 Referee: Jack Makepeace.